 Final Elements to Consider When Starting a Makerspace

-We've covered a lot and, though some may seem like basic suggestions, they're still important.
-Especially for teachers who are new to makerspaces, knowing what to expect and how to pivot if necessary are each valuable.
-The design and functionality of your makerspace can take any number of directions.
+We've covered a lot, and we know starting a makerspace can be daunting.
+For teachers who are new to makerspaces, knowing what to expect is especially valuable.
+The design and functionality of your makerspace can go in any number of directions.
 The biggest thing to remember, however, is to make the space as inviting as possible.
-This will be a new experience for many students and including things they recognize can make them feel more comfortable.
-If it looks like a place they could have fun and feel safe, more students are likely to get excited.
-It's not unlike a classroom and bright colors along with comfortable furniture can really help with that first impression.
+This will be a new experience for many students, and including things they recognize can make them feel more comfortable.
+If the makerspace looks like a place they could have fun and feel safe, more students are likely to get excited.
+Bright colors, along with comfortable furniture, can really help with that first impression.

 Staying organized in the makerspace.

-Makerspace experiences often involve students developing technical skills but also building key soft skills.
-Besides bolstering competencies, like collaboration, communication, and self-expression, kids will also get the chance to learn about organization.
-Oftentimes, they may have tons of different ideas for some projects they’d like to complete, which is great.
-Organizing them all then tackling them in a logical order, however, is often the ideal course of action.
-Organization also comes into play when cleaning up and keeping the many supplies in a makerspace easy for everyone to find.
+Makerspace experiences involve students developing not only technical skills but also key soft skills.
+Besides competencies like collaboration, communication, and self-expression, kids will also get the chance to learn about organization.
+Oftentimes, they have tons of different ideas for projects they’d like to complete, which is great.
+Organizing these projects and tackling them in a logical order, however, can be more of a challenge.
+Discussing or voting on which projects to complete as a class can be a good way to narrow it down.
+Organization also comes into play when keeping the many supplies in a makerspace easy for everyone to find.
 It takes everyone to keep makerspaces organized—a collaborative effort underscored by the sense of community associated with the Maker Movement.